niHonkage/DocsLearning/en/guides/agent/node/llm.md

 * **RAG**: In knowledge base Q&A scenarios, reorganizing retrieved relevant knowledge to respond to user questions.
 * **Image Understanding**: Using multimodal models with vision capabilities to understand and answer questions about the information within images.

-By selecting the appropriate model and writing prompts, you can build powerful and reliable solutions within Chatflow/Agent.
+By selecting the appropriate model and writing prompts, you can build powerful and reliable solutions within Agent.

 ***